By Scott Epp

 Life Changes Based on External Factors

 Most of the resolutions we make are based on external factors that are in not our truest desires.
-You see a magazine that tells you to get in shape or watch investment tips on TV and decide that you are ready to take some action, buying into other people’s expectations and using those as your basis for your own resolutions.
+You see a magazine that tells you to get in shape or watch investment tips on TV and decide that you are ready to take some action, buying into other people’s expectations and using those as the basis for your own resolutions.

 To have a truly successful New Year’s Resolution, you need to forget about what other people think you should do and look instead at what YOU really want.
 Your goal should be something that you truly want and can realistically accomplish.
 You need to have SMART Resolutions

 Using SMART goals is a great way to set goals but I find that when choosing this goal setting method 2 things are missing.
 The first thing is that I have found in myself and with my clients that it can be difficult to get strategic with the 5 step process of setting SMART GOALS.
-My clients often choose the Specific and the Time bound forgo the middle 3 when they set their goals.
-Although this is better than not having a goal often that goal is not actualized.
+My clients often choose the Specific and the Time bound and forgo the middle 3 when they set their goals.
+Although this is better than not having a goal, often that goal is not actualized.
 Unless you KNOW you are self motivated and you have the discipline to follow the SMART goal process it may not work for you unless you get a coach.
 A great coach will help keep you on track with your SMART goals and check in with you and keep you accountable.
 I have helped countless people achieve their SMART goals through personal coaching.
 I offer you one free coaching session with me and in that session I will get you clear on where you are, your biggest challenges and we will get SMART on getting you focused on your Life Purpose Plan.
 You are amazing!
 Click Here to Get your Free 45-minute Life Purpose Plan Session with Scott today!

 Using SMART Goal Setting